 My Fucking Thoughts: This book is homophobic, misogynistic and gross-out horror for the sake of shocking the reader and has zero literary value.
 Straight up.
 It’s garbage for the people who like garbage.
 So if you do, then please, jump onto the pee-soaked bed!
 It’s waiting for you!

-I am struggling to find the point to any of the fucked up things I just read.
-It feels like it exists only to have put demented thoughts onto paper.
+I am struggling to find the point to any of the fucked up things I read.
+It feels like this novel exists only to put demented thoughts onto paper.
 It exists just to be awful.
 There is no reason or moral or satisfaction to the ending.
 And I guess that’s just not my thing at all when it comes to stories.

 It was like a slasher movie, but without any of the things that make a slasher movie worth watching.
 No redeemable characters, no moments of levity, no fear from the victims’ perspective and no heroic survivor in the end.
 It was just all the bloody parts without reprieve, without balance.

 All these fucked up and gross things happened.
 Russell was a disgusting human being.
 And then it’s over without any kind of comeuppance or reason for it to have happened.
 Full review here.

 There you have it – my inspiration to take DNFing more seriously!